karmseveeratjisc/snyk-pr-action/README.md

 #### Optional inputs

-To add labels to the Dependabot pull request, you can specify a comma-separated string of labels:
+To add labels to the Snyk pull request, you can specify a comma-separated string of labels:

 | Input               | Description                    |
 | ------------------- | ------------------------------ |